-Note: The annual percentage yields (APYs) shown are as of Nov.
-18, 2021.
-Rates for some products may vary by region.
-Some APYs may require higher balances than the minimum deposit.
-(Banks are listed in order of top 1-year IRA CD APYs at a $25,000 balance.)
+Note: Annual percentage yields (APYs) shown are as of Jan.
+20, 2022.
+Rates for some products vary by region, and some APYs require higher balances than the minimum deposit.
+Banks are listed in order of top APYs for one-year IRA CDs with a $25,000 balance.

-What IRA CD is best for you depends on you and your goals.
-You will want to consider a high rate along with other factors, including the minimum deposit required and its maturity date.
-The rate the financial institution offers you changes by how long it requires you to keep your money parked.
-Some banks may offer more competitive rates on their 5-year IRA CDs, but not for their 6-month IRA CDs, for example.
-Consider your time horizon when deciding what’s best for you.
+Which IRA CD is best for you depends on your goals.
+Consider the rate offered along with other factors, including the minimum deposit required and maturity date.
+Rates vary by the term of the CD.
+Some banks may offer more competitive rates on five-year IRA CDs, for example, but not for six-month IRA CDs.
+Consider your time horizon when deciding how best to invest.

 Best IRA CD rates: Bank details

 Here are Bankrate’s picks for the best IRA CD rates:

 Bethpage Federal Credit Union was founded 80 years ago.